tulane-cmps6610/problemset-02-template/problemset-02.md

 **Name:**_________________________

 In this assignment we'll work on applying the methods we've learned to analyze recurrences, and also see their behavior in practice.
 As with previous assignments, some of of your answers will go in `main.py`.
-You should feel free to edit this file with your answers; for handwritten work please scan your work and submit a PDF titled `problemset-02.pdf` and push to your github repository.
+Please add your written answers to `answers.md` which you can convert to a PDF using `convert.sh`.
+Alternatively, you may scan and upload written answers to a file named `answers.pdf`.

 1. Prove that $\log n! \in \Theta(n \log n).$